Here you learn ...

 Do I need a residence permit to obtain another residence permit in accordance with Section 9 of the Employment Ordinance?

-Yes, Section 9 BeschV only applies to holders of a residence permit.
+Yes, Section 9 of the Employment Ordinance is only applicable to holders of a residence permit.

 Is Section 9 of the Employment Ordinance a procedural norm or a residence permit?